mastermindg/farmstead/README.md

 * Transform
 * Load

 All of the services are only running a Kafka consumer and producer.
-There is a Manager service that
+There is a Manager service that manages the flow.

+Projects are built with their own classes to allow extending the API.

 **Classes:**